6220 Inspector of Weights and Measures

 6220 INSPECTOR OF WEIGHTS AND MEASURES

 April 21, 2021 & May 5, 2021: Extended deadline for additional applicants.
 Applicants are encouraged to file immediately as this recruitment may close at any time, but no earlier than May 21, 2021.

 Appointment Type: Temporary Exempt.
 In accordance with San Francisco Charter Section 10.104, exempt employees serve at the discretion of the appointing authority.
 The qualified applicant pool resulting from this recruitment may be utilized to fill vacancies at various locations within DPH.

 The San Francisco Department of Public Health's Environmental Health Branch is accepting applications for a full-time, Temporary Exempt 6220 Inspector of Weights and Measures vacancy.
 Applicants must participate in a Civil Service Examination for this job classification to be considered for permanent appointment.

 Under general supervision, class 6220 Inspector of Weights and Measures inspects and tests weighing and measuring devices, petroleum products, and packaged commodities for labeled content and retail price verification inspections; carries out, interprets, and enforces policies and procedures relative to inspection activities; regularly explains applicable laws, policies, rules and regulations to employees, businesses, and the public; and maintains records and prepares reports on inspection activities.

-Class 6220 Inspector of Weights and Measures performs essential job functions including, but not limited to the following:
+The 6220 Inspector of Weights and Measures performs essential duties including, but not limited to the following: